Q: Does Minnesota have a supplemental application?

 Q: Can I submit my application processing fee before the VMCAS application deadline?

 A: Yes!
-You may pay your fee online anytime after the application is launched in early June, but prior to the VMCAS application deadline.
+You may pay your fee online anytime after the application is launched in mid-May, but prior to the VMCAS application deadline.

 Q: Can I write a check for my application fee?